amberj/yapp/README.md

 [Makefile](https://raw.github.com/amberj/yapp/master/Makefile) and then
 simply run: ```make```

-That's it, you'll now have PDFs presentations in pdf/ in 'pwd'.
+That's it!
+You'll now have PDFs presentations in pdf/ in 'pwd'.

 ## Structuring the slide show (in markdown)
 Since yapp uses [pandoc](http://johnmacfarlane.net/pandoc/) for creating